Wigs are artificial hair that we can use to easily create a variety of looks without damaging our original hair.

-The best way to take off your wig and restyle your look.
+The best way is to take off your wig and restyle your look.

 8 Simple steps on how to remove a wig